-The Temple of the Rising Storm, which is they only monk temple in Scardova, does not train its members in the Way of Shadow (although this doesn’t means there isn’t some covert organization which might, like the Inquisition).
+The Temple of the Rising Sun, which is they only monk temple in Scardova, does not train its members in the Way of Shadow (although this doesn’t means there isn’t some covert organization which might, like the Inquisition).
 The Sun Soul Path from the Sword Coast Guide is available.

 The Arcane Trickster archetype is tricky based on the setting material, but we’ll work together to make it viable if you’re interested.
 The Assassin archetype is available, and are ordained and specially trained by the Church.
 These Rogues are called Oathsworn.

 The Swashbuckler archetype for the Rogue from the Sword Coast Guide is also available.

 The Bladesinger path for the Wizard from the Sword Coast Guide is available.
 A small group of Elves from Farlorn train Bladesingers.
 This is an Elf-only class.